rgobbel/bluez-alsa/doc/bluealsa-aplay.1.rst

     The default is 100000.
     ALSA may choose the nearest available alternative if the requested value is not supported.

+-M NAME, --mixer=NAME
+    Select ALSA mixer device to use for controlling audio output.
+    The default is ``default``.

+--mixer-name=NAME
+    Set the name of the mixer element.
+    The default is ``Master``.

+--mixer-index=NB
+    Set the index of the mixer channel.
+    The default is ``0``.

 --profile-a2dp
     Use A2DP profile (default).